 Pear shape – Like a teardrop, medium sparkle

-Emerald, baguette and cushion cuts – Rectangular shapes with flat top, give off long flashes of light rather than sparkle
+Emerald, baguette and cushion cuts – Rectangular shapes with flat tops, give off long flashes of light rather than sparkle

-Cushion Cut and Prince Cut – modern variations on the traditional princess cut and emerald cut, but with much more sparkle!
+Cushion Cut and Prince Cut – Modern variations on the traditional princess cut and emerald cut, but with more sparkle!

 Diamond quality